aps29892/gettingandcleaningdata_courseproject/README.md

 2. **CodeBook.md** : It describes the variables, the data, and any transformations or work that is performed to clean up the data.
 3. **run_analysis.R** : This script file contains the code for executing the instructions in the project to obtain the tidy dataset.
 4. **tinydata1.txt** : The file contains the tidy data set with column names obtained as per instructions.
-4. **tinydata2.txt** : The file contains the tidy data set with column names obtained as per instructions.
+4. **tinydata2.txt** : The file contains the tidy data set without column names obtained as per instructions.